sifank/NexDome_Beaver/README.md

   - (Reference the Slaving Tab below)
 - Initialize the rotator and shutter
   - (Reference both the Rotator and Shutter tabs)

-- I placed a shutter battery voltage indicator on the bottom of the Main tab, so that we can be alert to a low battery and take action.
+- Do monitor the shutter battery field (see Main tab)

 OPERATIONS
 ==========